mattscy/Elemento/README.md

 `Instance:CanAccess(): bool`

-Returns true if the current script execution context has access to modify the instance.
+Returns true if the current script execution context has permissions to modify the instance.

 ---
 `Instance:GetOwner(): string`